tasnaps/FrontEnd/README.md

-# Chart view app
+# 📊 Chart View App

+This is a web application that lets you view dynamic charts based on randomly generated data.

-## Features
+## 🎯 Features

-1. Generate random data.
+- **Data Generation**: Generate random data on the spot.
-2. View data in various chart formats, including line, spline, area, column, bar, pie, and scatter charts.
+- **Chart Formats**: View data in various chart formats:
+   - Line
+   - Spline
+   - Area
+   - Column
+   - Bar
+   - Pie
+   - Scatter
-3. Customize chart settings, such as name, type, and color.
+- **Customization**: Customize chart settings such as name, type, and color.

-### Prerequisites
+## 🔧 Prerequisites

-Node.js
+Before you begin, make sure you have [Node.js](https://nodejs.org/en/download/) installed on your system.

-### Installation
+## ⚙️ Installation

+Follow these steps to get the app up and running:

+1. **Clone the Project**:

-Clone the project repository
+   Use the following command to clone the project repository:

+       - git clone <PROJECT_REPOSITORY_URL>

-Navigate to the project directory: cd <PROJECT_DIRECTORY>
+2. **Navigate to the Project Directory**

-Install dependencies
+3. **Install Dependencies**

-npm install
+       - npm install

-Run the app
+🚀 Run the App

-npm start
+    - npm start